 Compared to the other WordPress options we’ve talked about, here’s why we think Client Portal delivers the best user experience:

-Client Portal is great for managing the client workflow but it won’t help you collect content or remind your clients to do their bit.
+Though Client Portal is great for managing the client workflow, it won’t help you collect content or remind your clients to do their bit — and that brings us to the final section.